whosonfirst/go-whosonfirst-browser/README.md

   -path-webfinger string
     	The path that 'webfinger' requests should be served from. (default "/.well-known/webfinger/") -path-webfinger-alt value
     	Zero or more alternate paths that 'webfinger' requests should be served from.
   -protomaps-bucket-uri string
-    	A valid gocloud.dev/blob.Bucket URI containing Protomaps tile databases.
+    	The gocloud.dev/blob.Bucket URI where Protomaps tiles are stored.
+Only necessary if -map-provider is "protomaps" and -protomaps-serve-tiles is true.
-  -protomaps-cache-size int
+  -protomaps-caches-size int
-    	The size in MB of the Protomaps tile cache. (default 64) -protomaps-tiles-database string
+    	The size of the internal Protomaps cache if serving tiles locally.
+Only necessary if -map-provider is "protomaps" and -protomaps-serve-tiles is true. (default 64)
+  -protomaps-database string
-    	The name of the Protomaps tiles database to use.
+    	The name of the Protomaps database to serve tiles from.
+Only necessary if -map-provider is "protomaps" and -protomaps-serve-tiles is true.
-  -proxy-tiles
-    	Proxy (and cache) Nextzen tiles.
-  -proxy-tiles-cache whosonfirst/go-cache
-    	A valid whosonfirst/go-cache URI. (default "gocache://") -proxy-tiles-timeout int
-    	The maximum number of seconds to allow for fetching a tile from the proxy. (default 30) -proxy-tiles-url string
+  -protomaps-label-rules-uri gocloud.dev/runtimevar
+    	An optional gocloud.dev/runtimevar URI referencing a custom Javascript variable used to define Protomaps label rules.
+  -protomaps-paint-rules-uri gocloud.dev/runtimevar
+    	An optional gocloud.dev/runtimevar URI referencing a custom Javascript variable used to define Protomaps paint rules.
+  -protomaps-serve-tiles
+    	A boolean flag signaling whether to serve Protomaps tiles locally.
+Only necessary if -map-provider is "protomaps".
+  -protomaps-tile-url string
-    	The URL (a relative path) for proxied tiles. (default "/tiles/") -reader-uri value
+    	A valid Protomaps .pmtiles URL for loading map tiles.
+Only necessary if -map-provider is "protomaps". (default "/tiles/")
+  -reader-uri value
     	One or more valid go-reader Reader URI strings.
   -search-database-uri string